The Party Girls

 Amy Rosenthal is a British playwright.
 She won The Sunday Times Drama Award with her debut play Henna Night in 1999.

-Her theatre credits include: Birth (Soho Theatre); A Quiet Voice (Kiln Theatre); Fear of Cherry Blossom (Cheltenham Everyman Theatre); Pelican Daughters (Shakespeare in Shoreditch and RIFT); Entanglement (Nova Music Opera and UK Tour); Polar Bears (A Play, A Pie, A Pint and West Yorkshire Playhouse); The Tailor Made Man (Arts Theatre); Beware of Young Girls: The Dory Previn Story, co-written with Kate Dimbleby (Matcham Room, Leicester Square Hippodrome); The Man Who Came To Brunch (Bush Theatre); Liberation (Yad Arts, Tricycle Theatre); The Workroom (RADA); Jitterbug Blitz (Lyric Theatre, Hammersmith); On The Rocks (Hampstead theatre); A Handbag (Old Vic 24 Hours Plays Celebrity Gala); Daring Pairings (Hampstead Theatre); Sitting Pretty (Watford Palace Theatre, UK Tour & Hypothetical Theatre, New York); Westminster (Paines Plough, Wild Lunch Series); Jerusalem Syndrome (Soho Theatre); Henna Night (Chelsea Theatre, Scarborough Festival) and Lifelines (Royal Court Young Writers Festival).
+Theatre credits include: Birth (Soho Theatre); A Quiet Voice (Kiln Theatre); Fear of Cherry Blossom (Cheltenham Everyman Theatre); Pelican Daughters (Shakespeare in Shoreditch and RIFT); Entanglement (Nova Music Opera and UK Tour); Polar Bears (A Play, A Pie, A Pint and West Yorkshire Playhouse); The Tailor Made Man (Arts Theatre); Beware of Young Girls: The Dory Previn Story, co-written with Kate Dimbleby (Matcham Room, Leicester Square Hippodrome); The Man Who Came To Brunch (Bush Theatre); Liberation (Yad Arts, Tricycle Theatre); The Workroom (RADA); Jitterbug Blitz (Lyric Theatre, Hammersmith); On The Rocks (Hampstead theatre); A Handbag (Old Vic 24 Hours Plays Celebrity Gala); Daring Pairings (Hampstead Theatre); Sitting Pretty (Watford Palace Theatre, UK Tour & Hypothetical Theatre, New York); Westminster (Paines Plough, Wild Lunch Series); Jerusalem Syndrome (Soho Theatre); Henna Night (Chelsea Theatre, Scarborough Festival) and Lifelines (Royal Court Young Writers Festival).

 Director